-As a means of fostering growth in global trade, we call on WTO members to redouble their efforts to promptly conclude the negotiations on the Doha Development Agenda and reiterate that development concerns form an integral part of the Doha Development Agenda, which places the needs and interests of developing countries, including least developed countries, at the heart of the Doha Work Programme.
+As a means of fostering growth in global trade, we call on WTO members to redouble their efforts to promptly conclude the negotiations on the Doha Development Agenda and reiterate that development concerns form an integral part of the Doha Development Agenda, which places the needs and interests of developing countries, including LDCs, at the heart of the Doha Work Programme.
 In that context enhanced market access, balanced rules, and well targeted, sustainably financed technical assistance and capacity-building programmes have important roles to play.
 We commit to combat protectionism in all its forms.
 In accordance with one element of the mandate of the Doha Development Agenda, we call on WTO Members to correct and prevent trade restrictions and distortions in world agricultural markets, including through the parallel elimination of all forms of agricultural export subsidies and disciplines on all export measures with equivalent effect.
 We call on WTO Members to also commit to strengthen disciplines on subsidies in the fisheries sector, including through the prohibition of certain forms of subsidies that contribute to over-capacity and overfishing in accordance with the mandate of the Doha Development Agenda and the Hong Kong Ministerial Declaration.
-We urge WTO members to commit to continuing efforts to accelerate the accession of all developing countries engaged in negotiations for WTO membership and welcome the 2012 strengthening, streamlining and operationalising of the guidelines for the accession of least developed countries to the WTO.
+We urge WTO members to commit to continuing efforts to accelerate the accession of all developing countries engaged in negotiations for WTO membership and welcome the 2012 strengthening, streamlining and operationalising of the guidelines for the accession of LDCs to the WTO.

-Members of the WTO will continue to implement the provisions of special and differential treatment (S&D) for developing countries, in particular LDCs, in accordance with World Trade Organization agreements.
+Members of the WTO will continue to implement the provisions of special and differential treatment (S&D) for developing countries, in particular LDCs, in accordance with WTO agreements.
 We welcome the establishment of the monitoring mechanism to analyse and review all aspects of the implementation of S&D provisions, as agreed in Bali, with a view to strengthening them and making them more precise, effective and operational as well as facilitating integration of developing and least-developed WTO members into the multilateral trading system.

 We call on developed country WTO members and developing country WTO members declaring themselves in a position to do so to realize timely implementation of duty-free and quota-free market access on a lasting basis for all products originating from all LDCs, consistent with WTO decisions.
 We call on them to also take steps to facilitate market access for LDC products including by developing simple and transparent rules of origins applicable to imports from LDCs, in accordance with the guidelines adopted by WTO members at the Bali ministerial conference in 2013.

-We reaffirm the right of WTO members to take advantage of the flexibilities in the WTO Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPs) and reaffirm that the TRIPS Agreement does not and should not prevent members from taking measures to protect public health.
+We reaffirm the right of WTO members to take advantage of the flexibilities in the WTO Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS) and reaffirm that the TRIPS Agreement does not and should not prevent members from taking measures to protect public health.
 To this end, we would urge all WTO Members that have not yet accepted the amendment of the WTO TRIPS Agreement allowing improved access to affordable medicines for developing countries to do so by the deadline of the end of the year.
 We welcome the June 2013 decision to extend the transition period for all LDCs.
 We invite the General Council to consider how the WTO can contribute to sustainable development.